On the unirationality of quadric bundles: Introduction

 The problem of determining whether a variety is rational or unirational is in general very hard and unirationality is very poorly understood.
 For instance, the rationality of certain smooth cubic $4$-folds has been proved only recently \cite{BRS19}, \cite{RS19}, and even today not many examples of unirational non rational varieties have been worked out.
 Also due to this difficulty, unirationality has gradually been replaced by the notion of rational connection \cite{Ca92}, \cite{KMM92}.
 A variety $X$ is rationally connected if two general points of $X$ can be joined by a rational curve.
 We refer to \cite{Ar05} for a comprehensive survey on the subject.

 Moreover, the set of rational points of a unirational variety, over an infinite field, is dense.
 This fact makes unirationality over a number field an interesting property not only in birational geometry but also in number theory.
-We focus on the unirationality of quadric bundles.